R-a-Moore/intro_virtualisation/README.md

 ![layers](https://user-images.githubusercontent.com/47668244/184509611-20b0b476-57f9-4904-bd43-40a147efc161.png)

-## Virtual Environments with Vagrant & VirtualBox
+## Development/Virtual Environments with Vagrant & VirtualBox
+A development environment is when you use virtualisation to construct an entirely new software based machine.
+Using the different layers of virtualisation in conjunction, all together.

 ![virtualisation](https://user-images.githubusercontent.com/47668244/184348268-2c07ba64-5b6f-469c-b044-ffd70709f2d8.png)